radius-project/blog/radblog/content/posts/2024/radius-roadmap/index.md

 {{< image src="images/gh-roadmap.png" alt="screenshot of the Radius roadmap board from GitHub" width=900 >}}

-## Provide feedback and contribute
+## Feedback and contributions

 All feedback and contributions are welcome!
 The community is encouraged to engage with the Radius project in the following ways:

 - Provide feedback to influence roadmap decisions by commenting on and upvoting [existing items](https://aka.ms/radius-roadmap)
-- Submit new [feature requests](https://github.com/radius-project/radius/issues/new?assignees=&labels=feature&projects=&template=feature.md&title=%3CFEATURE+TITLE%3E) to propose new functionality or and other [issue reports](https://github.com/radius-project/radius/issues/new/choose)
+- Submit new [feature requests](https://github.com/radius-project/radius/issues/new?assignees=&labels=feature&projects=&template=feature.md&title=%3CFEATURE+TITLE%3E) to propose new functionality or other [issue reports](https://github.com/radius-project/radius/issues/new/choose)
 - Review in-progress [designs](https://github.com/radius-project/design-notes/pulls) and [code](https://github.com/radius-project/radius/pulls)
 - Contribute directly to fix [open issues](https://github.com/radius-project/radius/issues) and [documentation](https://github.com/radius-project/docs/issues)
 - Engage with the Radius community via the [monthly community calls](https://github.com/radius-project/community?community-meetings) and [Discord](https://aka.ms/radius/discord)